 04 of 13

 Catalan cuisine is well respected throughout Spain.
 Not far from the touristy areas of Barcelona you'll find some great food, but it takes more effort than in Madrid, and you'll always end up paying more.
-I'd recommend a good tour company, such as Food Lovers Company, to ensure you're not disappointed.
+A good tour company, such as Food Lovers Company, can ensure you're not disappointed.